sonyarouje/simdb/README.md

   //GET ALL Customer
   //opens the customer json file and filter all the customers with name sarouje.
-  //AsEntity takes an address to Customer array and fills the result to it.
+  //AsEntity takes a pointer to Customer array and fills the result to it.
   //we can loop through the customers array and retireve the data. var customers []Customer err=driver.Open(Customer{}).Where("name","=","sarouje").Get().AsEntity(&customers)